Project-MONAI/model-zoo/models/vista2d/download_preprocessor/readme.md

 ## Tutorial: VISTA2D Model Creation

 This tutorial will guide the users to setting up all the datasets, running pre-processing, creation of organized json file lists which can be provided to VISTA-2D training pipeline.
-Some dataset need to be manually downloaded, others will be downloaded by a provided script.
+Some datasets need to be manually downloaded, others will be downloaded by a provided script.
 Please do not manually unzip any of the downloaded files, it will be automatically handled in the final step.

 ### List of Datasets
 1.)
 [Cellpose](https://www.cellpose.org/dataset)